maved0903/library_madayag/README.md

     - **Endpoint:** `/author/add`
     - **Method:** `POST`
     - **Description:**
-      This API endpoint allows users to add a new author by providing the author's name.
-It first checks if the name is valid and not empty.
-The system also verifies that the author's name does not already exist in the database before inserting a new author.
-After successfully adding the author, a new JWT token is generated to invalidate the old token.
+      This API endpoint enables users to add a new author by specifying the author's name.
+It ensures the name is valid and not empty, and checks that the author does not already exist in the database before proceeding with the insertion.
+Once the author is successfully added, the system generates a new JWT token and revokes the previous one.

     - **Sample Request (JSON):**
         ```json